 Follow the canal out of Oxford with pubs and tea shops available for a pit-stop.
 Leave the canal and visit Rousham Gardens, designed by William Kent in the 18th Century which remains much as he left it.
 Continue on to Woodstock and time permitting visit Blenheim Palace, a UNESCO World Heritage site.

-Stay overnight at The Blenheim Buttery or similar
+Stay overnight at The Kings Arms or similar

 After a visit to Blenheim Palace head to the village of Bladon where Sir Winston Churchill is buried.
 Follow country lanes through farmland and visit picturesque villages like Minster Lovell and Swinbrook on the way to Burford, known for its its three-arched medieval bridge.

-Stay overnight at The Angel Inn or similar
+Stay overnight at The Highway Inn or similar

 Follow the River Windrush towards Sherborne with a chance to visit the National Trusts' Sherborne Park Estate before continuing to Northleach where you can find half-timbered buildings and merchants' houses dating from the 15th and 16th centuries.
 There are two short detours off the main route to visit Chedworth Roman Villa and North Cerney Gardens before turning towards Bibury and follow the River Coln into this beautiful village.

 Stay overnight at Cotteswold House B&B or similar